boxcee/my-blockchain-project/README.md

 ### Deploy smart contracts
 ##### on the Rinkeby testnet
 Run `truffle migrate --network rinkeby` to deploy smart contracts.
+The first account generated by your mnemonic will be the owner/creator of the smart contracts.

 ##### on a local testnet
 1. Start a local testnet by running `npx ganache-cli --mnemonic <YOUR_MNEMONIC>`.
 2. Deploy your contracts by running `truffle migrate`.
+The first account generated by your mnemonic will be the owner/creator of the smart contracts.

 ## Start
 ### Interact with the React app